remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

   - sudo vi /etc/aliases
   - sudo newaliases

-In order to keep the system updated, I suggest installing apticron:
+In order to keep the host system updated, I suggest installing apticron:
 - sudo apt-get install apticron
 - sudo vi /etc/apticron/apticron.conf
 This way, you'll be notified when there are important updates.